 What we do:

-The Brothers live in common and chant the Divine Office in community seven times a day.
+We live in common and chant the Divine Office in community seven times a day.
 The Divine Office, commonly referred to as the Liturgy of the Hours, is the ancient prayer of the Church centered around the Psalms.
 We pray seven times a day just as the Psalmist declared: “Seven times a day I praise Thee because of the Thy righteous judgements” (Ps 119:164).
 From this contemplative life flows our ministry to the Church through parish work; we serve for liturgies, teach CCD, work with RCIA, lead parish missions, and give presentations on the Church’s liturgical life and the Blessed Sacrament.
-The desire of every member of the Brothers is “to renew all things in Christ.”
+Our desire is “to renew all things in Christ.”
 Because this is so important to us and to the life of the Church, we have taken these words as our motto.
-To live out this desire to renew all things in Christ, the Brothers have in the past undertaken various ministries including: teaching at Catholic schools, liturgical training, homeless ministry, parish missions, teaching catechism, hospital chaplaincy, hospice ministry, college ministry, ministry to battered women, Confirmation retreats, and others.
+To live out this desire to renew all things in Christ, we have in the past undertaken various ministries including: teaching at Catholic schools, liturgical training, homeless ministry, parish missions, teaching catechism, hospital chaplaincy, hospice ministry, college ministry, ministry to battered women, Confirmation retreats, and others.

-The Brothers also direct The League of the Blessed Sacrament and support local League groups in parishes and seminaries.
-The Brothers have a public hour of exposition of the Blessed Sacrament Monday through Friday at four in the afternoon at the church of San Rafael.
-This daily holy hour is made possible by the Brothers with the permission of the local pastor and is held to foster greater devotion to the Blessed Sacrament and to inspire deeper belief in the true presence of Christ on the altar.
+We also direct The League of the Blessed Sacrament and support local League groups in parishes and seminaries.
+We have a public hour of exposition of the Blessed Sacrament Monday through Friday at four in the afternoon at the church of San Rafael.
+This daily holy hour is made possible by us with the permission of the local pastor and is held to foster greater devotion to the Blessed Sacrament and to inspire deeper belief in the true presence of Christ on the altar.

 Where we serve:

-The Brothers of the Blessed Sacrament, by the good pleasure of the Bishop of Gallup, New Mexico, serve in the parishes of San Rafael and Saint John the Baptist in Eastern Arizona.
-The Brothers live in the Parish House next to the church of San Rafael and it is in the parish church that they pray their hours in common daily.
-All the hours and other liturgical functions that the Brothers perform are open to the faithful to attend and participate in.
+By the good pleasure of the Bishop of Gallup, New Mexico, serve in the parishes of San Rafael and Saint John the Baptist in Eastern Arizona.
+We live in the Parish House next to the church of San Rafael and it is in the parish church that they pray their hours in common daily.
+All the hours and other liturgical functions that the we perform are open to the faithful to attend and participate in.
 Some of us also teach at St. Anthony Catholic School in Show Low, AZ and work at St. Ritas Catholic Church in Show Low AZ as the Youth Minister and Organist.

 8:00am - Mass